 Parents Denied Access To Kids Continue To Seek Solutions

-One of the most stressful periods of a parent’s life is being denied access to their kids.
+One of a parent’s most stressful periods is being denied access to their kids.
 Recent attempts to change child custody laws in Canada have failed.

 Going through a custody battle is one of the most stressful things that anyone will ever go through.
 If you look at the graph below, you can see that divorce and separation are in the top 3 of life’s most stressful events.
 The other thing more stressful than divorce (child custody) is death.
 And it’s even higher than being sentenced to jail!

-You could argue that many of the stressful events listed above could be tied to child custody or divorce battles.
+You could argue that many stressful events listed above could be tied to child custody or divorce battles.
 Common reasons for divorce include:

 • Getting fired at work (money issues)